jenkinsci/insightappsec-plugin/README.md

    - :warning: Ignored unless `Vulnerability results query has returned no vulnerabilities` has been selected as build advance option.

 - **Max scan pending duration** [optional]
+    - A max scan pending duration may be provided so that the length of time the CI process takes to provide feedback can be controlled.

+        - The duration will take affect when the scan has been submitted.

+        - Upon reaching the duration, the scan will be cancelled and the build will fail.

+        - The following format must be used for defining a duration:
+        - ```
+          0d 5h 30m
+          ```
+            - (d) - Days
+            - (h) - Hours
+            - (m) - Minutes
+        - A quantity must be supplied for each of the above. e.g.
+            - 1 day: 1d 0h 0m
+            - 5 hours: 0d 5h 0m
+            - 3 hours, 30 minutes: 0d 3h 30m

     - :warning: Ignored if `Scan has been submitted` has been selected as build advance option.

 - **Max scan execution duration** [optional]
+    - A max scan execution duration may be provided so that the length of time the CI process takes to provide feedback can be controlled.

+        - The duration will take affect when the scan moves into scanning state.

+        - Upon reaching the duration, the in-progress scan will be stopped and the build will advance as normal.

+        - The format is same as above.

     - :warning: Ignored if `Scan has been submitted` or `Scan has been started` has been selected as build advance option.

 - **Enable scan results** [optional]